RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 <kbd>Insert</kbd> and <kbd>CapsLock</kbd> can both be used as Narrator modifier keys.
 To enable CapsLock as a modifier, press that key twice in quick succession.
 To open Narrator settings when the dashboard is closed, press <kbd>Windows-Ctrl-N</kbd>.

+### Orca (Linux)

+- Orca is included with many Linux distros.
+- Commonly paired with: Firefox
+- Keyboard shortcuts (from Accessibility Support)

+#### Getting started

+To start Orca for the first time and open its settings dialog, type `orca -s` in your terminal program.

+Within the settings app, you can indicate whether you are using a full or laptop keyboard, change voice options, etc. As with Windows screen readers, <kbd>Insert</kbd> is the default Orca modifier key used in keyboard shortcuts, but switching to laptop mode assigns <kbd>CapsLock</kbd> to <kbd>Orca</kbd>.

+Once you have the settings how you like them, you can just type `orca` in a terminal to start the screen reader in subsequent sessions.
+To stop Orca, press <kbd>Ctrl-C</kbd> in the same terminal window in which you started it.
+Or you can use the keyboard shortcut <kbd>Windows-Alt-S</kbd> (or the equivalent keys on your keyboard, like <kbd>Command-Opt-S</kbd> on a Mac) to toggle Orca on and off.

+**Note:** If you have a web browser running when you start Orca, you must restart it before the screen reader will work properly with it.